felixvs/VFscan/README.md

 # VFscan
-This is a VBA macro that looks for errors in the VF files
+This is a VBA macro that looks for errors in the VF files.